Page updated 19/3/2023

 Scarce on VHS/DVD.

-Careful if buying DVD as it’s Dutch with subtitles that cannot be disabled!
+Careful if buying a DVD as it’s Dutch with subtitles that cannot be disabled!

 Lars Hanson, Lya de Putti, Warwick Ward, Dennis Wynham.